vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 ### 10.4 `MetadataUploadWorker.doWork()` additions

 > **Status — PR 5a shipped the session-unit half of this section.** The as-shipped worker shape diverges from the sketch below in several places (no `run { … } → Map` return value; helper takes the local session UUID; divergence-gated upsert; response field is `sessionUnit` not `unit`).
 See the **PR 5a — Session-unit sync (✅ Merged)** subsection in *Implementation Status* for the authoritative deviations.
-The form-answer and specimen plumbing described at the bottom of this section is the PR 5b remit.
+The form-answer and specimen plumbing described at the bottom of this section is the PR 5b remit — **and the PR 5b design has since been revised; see the "Next up — PR 5b" subsection in *Implementation Status* for the settled composite-driven design (`SessionUnitWithFormAnswers` + widened `SpecimenWithSpecimenImagesAndInferenceResults`)**.
+The §10.3 / §10.4 form-answer sketch below assumes domain-model widening and a flat `Map<Int, FormAnswer>` — both of which were rejected during the PR 5b redesign.
+Use the *Implementation Status* subsection as the source of truth.

 `app/src/main/java/com/vci/vectorcamapp/core/data/upload/metadata/MetadataUploadWorker.kt`: